Green Heart Love

 • A sprinkle of powdered sugar

-• A drizzle of rose syrup, lavender syrup, strawberry syrup, blackberry syrup, or any floral or fruit simple syrup.
+• A drizzle of Rose Simple Syrup, lavender syrup, strawberry syrup, blackberry syrup, or any floral or fruit simple syrup.

 • Vegan ice cream or sorbet